Gabriel Landeskog tallies twice as Avs dump Red Wings - NewsBreak

 Gabriel Landeskog scored two goals to lead the Colorado Avalanche to a 5-2 road win over the Detroit Red Wings on Wednesday.

-Colorado also got goals from Tyson Jost, Nazem Kadri and Valeri Nichushkin, while Devon Toews, Alex Newhook and Mikko Rantanen notched two assists apiece.
+Colorado also got goals from Tyson Jost, Nazem Kadri and Valeri Nichushkin, while Cale Makar, Alex Newhook and Mikko Rantanen notched two assists apiece.
 Pavel Francouz made 32 saves for the Avalanche, who added to their NHL-best point total by winning for the third time in four games.

 Filip Zadina and Robby Fabbri scored for Detroit, which outshot the Avalanche by a 34-31 margin.
 Moritz Seider and Dylan Larkin both registered two assists and Thomas Greiss stopped 26 shots.

-Note: EditorsNote: change to Cale Makar with two assists in 2nd graf (official scoring change), delete Cale from 4th graf